archfirst/manage-my-money-client-deprecated/README.md

 - `bower_components:` Bower components downloaded by `bower install` (do not check in)

 - `build:` Production build (do not check in)

-- `mock-server:` Used to serve the application during development and also to provide mock data.
-The real server is intended to be developed as a separate project utilizing best practices for the chosen server-side technology (see the [Node REST Template](https://github.com/archfirst/node-rest-template) for an example).
-This approach decouples client and server development so that they can progress independently and forces them to define tighter APIs.

 - `node_modules:` Node.js modules downloaded by `npm install` (do not check in)